It seems like just yesterday.

 Rarely in life do things play out like a true storybook ending, but there I found myself shedding for the first-time real tears of joy.

 It is weird to think that acceptance into a graduate school program can evoke such emotion.
 But I knew as I held that letter that I would someday sit here, as I do today, writing about how I get to practice medicine.

 The Journey of a Lifetime

-Just about a month earlier I had received notice from the University of Medicine and Dentistry of New Jersey that I had been accepted for an interview.
+About a month earlier I had received notice from the University of Medicine and Dentistry of New Jersey that I had been accepted for an interview.
 Being from California and living in Seattle for six years I had spent little time on the East Coast.
-I had traveled to NJ once as a teenager with my parents as part of a three month around the country RV trip.
+I had traveled to NJ once as a teenager with my parents as part of a three-month around-the-country RV trip.